dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day2Part3_SnurePlans/index.md

 After securing the door, Silvius went to explore the room behind the southern tapestry and discovered a chest of drawers filled with hundreds of scrolls and parchments.
 He sat down to rest and began to peruse the papers, handing some out to the rest of the team as they took a break.

 Most of the papers were instructions to the Snure on gathering all kinds of giants and other creatures and promising them a role in the new order if they helped take over.
-Oscorn found an interesting scroll from the "House of Eilservs," and Fennuris found one signed by Ecvaldra, the Princess of Loth.
+Oscorn found an interesting scroll from the "House of Elservs," and Fennuris found one signed by Ecvaldra, the Princess of Loth.
 Silvius found an odd paper written in Dwarvish, but no one in the group could read it.

 As they were preparing and bandaging their wounds, they heard noises as giants tried to check the doors.
 Silvius gave Fennuris, ADC, and Oscorn a gift from Ilmater, eyes of night so they could see better in the darkness.